shawnsi/get_var/README.md

 The first parameter is which puppet module to examine for the requested data.
 Data should be kept in the module where it's most used or most authoritative.

 The second parameter is the key to look up in that module.
 It can contain periods to drill down into the YAML structure.
+The current puppet environment will be prepended to the key and if a value exists it is returned.
+Otherwise a default value is returned from the YAML file.
 For instance:

 Looking up "name" in this YAML would return "puppetmaster":